validitylabs/EIPs/EIPS/eip-earnings.md

 Security Tokens are emerging quickly as a new innovation in the blockchain realm.
 Standardization is a pressing issue (See ERC1400 et.al.).
 A small isolated topic is the distribution of *earnings* like *stock dividends*, *bond interests*, *staking revenue* etc.

 A earnings standard...
-1. ...is useful to *crypto investment funds, (de-)centralized exchanges, wallets, security token users, tax authorities*, *token creators* and *staking pools*
+1. ...is useful to *crypto investment funds, (de-)centralized exchanges, wallets, security token users, tax authorities*, *token creators* and *staking pools*.
 2. ...is limited to *a well defined scope*, that can be expressed without touching other needed realms like regulations and taxation or bearing incompatibilities with existing standards like ERC20.
 3. ...is *generic enough* to comprehend all variants of revenue generating financial instruments possible (not only stock dividends, but REIT returns, bond interests, staking revenues, intellectual property royalties and many more)
 Therefore we believe that there is an opportunity for an Ethereum Request for Comment (ERC) targeting earning disbursement, that can become a de facto standard in the spirit of the famous ERC20.